-Marx’s “The Class Struggles in France” (please download the extract lined below) is also a study in class alliance, and complements the “18th Brumaire”.
+Marx’s “The Class Struggles in France” (please find attached or download the extract linked below) is also a study in class alliance, and it complements the “18th Brumaire”.
 It is a detailed account of the revolutionary events in France from 1848 onwards, including the rise of Louis Bonaparte.
 Marx was frequently in Paris during this period.

 What “The Class Struggles in France” does for us here, early in our course on the National Democratic Revolution, is to demonstrate the realities and permutations of class conflict.
 It shows once again how the working class must have allies, and it shows how treacherous, brutal and ruthless the bourgeoisie can be.
 It also shows how lightning-fast revolutionary events can be.
 The period covered by chapter 1 is only four months, from February to June, and yet almost everything that can happen in a revolution, happened in that time.
 The question of the republic arises, and the necessity of supporting it.
 The revolutionary national democracy is crucial.

 · The above is to introduce the original reading-text: The 18th Brumaire of Louis Bonaparte, Chapters 1 and 7, Marx, Part 1 and Part 2, and Class Struggles in France, Part 1, The Defeat of June 1848, Marx.